-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and resource committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and resource committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - · identification and management of risks.

-The Governors have considered the need for a specific internal audit function and have decided not to appoint an internal auditor.
-However the Governors have appointed Ellacotts Audit Services Limited, the external auditor, to perform additional checks.
-This includes giving advice on financial matters and performing a range of checks on the Company's financial systems.
-In particular the checks carried out in the current period included testing of payroll, purchase and bank reconciliation systems.
-On a quarterly basis, the Responsible Officer reports to the Governors on the operation of the systems of control and on the discharge of the financial responsibilities of the Governors.
+In line with ESFA guidance, the Governors have appointed Dains LLP to perform the function of internal scrutiny.
+This involves includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
+In particular the checks carried out in the current year involved a review of the risk register.
+Dains LLP reports to the Trustees on the operation of the systems of control and on the discharge of the financial responsibilities of the Trustees.

-GOVERNANCE STATEMENT (CONTINUED)
+GOVERNANCE STATEMENT (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2021